kaihempel/identifier/README.md

    if($id->is(2)) // false
 ```

-Use type hinting on method or function signatures.
+Use type hinting on method or function signatures to avoid a huge number of numeric checks.

 ```php
    ...